Pecan Pie Bars

 Easy Pecan Pie Bars Recipe

-It's no secret pecans are the beloved nut in the South.
+It’s no secret pecans are loved in the South.
 Walnuts rank just as high with peanuts and cashews holding their own.
-Pistachios and macadamia nuts aren't bad either, but I digress.
+Pistachios and macadamia nuts aren’t bad either, and you’ll see any of the aforementioned in cookies, pies, cakes and muffins, but I digress.
 The truth is, we love all nuts, but pecans have become somewhat synonymous with Southern desserts.
-Southern pecan pie has many faces with cook's making it their own.
-For example, I prefer to make the filling using brown sugar which gives it a bit of a caramel flavor.
-No matter how pecan pie is served, it's a keeper.
+Around thanksgiving, there’s an uptick in people making and serving pecan pie but it’s not just limited to the holidays.

 How to Make the Best Pecan Pie Bars Recipe